Bear Creek Park

 Dawn until dusk

-Bear Creek Park, next to the Surrey Arts Centre, features an outdoor pool and waterpark, a large playground, flowers gardens, and the Bear Creek Miniature Train.
+Bear Creek Park, next to the Surrey Arts Centre, features an outdoor pool and waterpark, a large playground, flower gardens, and the Bear Creek Miniature Train.
 It also features football and soccer fields, a running track, a fenced-in dog off-leash area, and a skatepark.

 You'll also find outdoor fitness equipment for cardio and strength training, nature trails and paved walking paths.
 Just a short walk down from the trail, catch a glimpse of spawning salmon or trout.